alicecaml/alicecaml.org/content/lsp.md

 ```
 ...on Windows (in PowerShell).

-All those executables must exist and be runnable as commands, and they must be
-in the appropriate locations with respect to how they were installed.
+## Configure your Editor

-Now you need to make it so that when your editor or LSP Client launches the
+You need to make it so that when your editor or LSP Client launches the
-`ocamllsp` executable, that it passes the argument `--fallback-read-dot-merlin`
+`ocamllsp` executable, that it passes the argument `--fallback-read-dot-merlin`.
-to it.
 That is, it runs the command:

 <div class="code-with-copy-button code-with-prompt">